EDock-ML (0.0.1-alpha) User Guide

 EDock-ML provides three major menus for performing three major tasks: docking followed by prediction with machine learning, docking without using machine learning, using machine learning with user-provided docking scores to predict whether a compound is active.
 These menus can be accessed from the bottom half of the home page, or from the pulldown menu accessible from the button labeled “Run Models” at the home page or “Run” at the top of the other pages.

-Ensemble docking with machine learning for pre-trained proteins
+machine learning for pre-trained proteins

 To use this option, one selects the option “Docking + Machine Learning”.
 In the web page that comes up, select “Use Stored Proteins”.